Each year, UBC's nominates up to 5 students to participate in this program. The location and topic changes each year.

 In 2024, the program took place in Shanghai, China, and focused on “Sustainable Development in a Fast-Changing Metropolis.”

-In 2025, the program will take place in Santiago, Chile.
+In 2025, the program took place in Santiago, Chile and focused on "Pacific Rim Challenges."

 UBC will nominate up to 5 students to participate in this program.
 Selected students will receive a $1000 Go Global Award.
 The Go Global fee will be waived (i.e. not charged) for this program.